-Nancy is a former banker and currently Director of Development and Marketing of the Foundation for Peripheral Neuropathy.
-She is responsible for fundraising, volunteer management, marketing, and public relations.
+Nancy is a former banker and Director of Development and Marketing of the Foundation for Peripheral Neuropathy.
+She was responsible for fundraising, volunteer management, marketing, and public relations at the Foundation.

 Andy is a Lincoln Highway Association member, eLearning developer, and electric vehicle enthusiast.
 He is coordinating Rotary Club contacts for the E-bike Tour along the historic Lincoln Highway.

 Stacey is a senior public relations specialist and media advisor to the Foundation for Peripheral Neuropathy.
 She is the former co-chair of the Long Island Awareness Walk and fundraiser for the Reflex Sympathetic Dystrophy Syndrome Association.
 She also provided PR counsel to Achieve3000.